Easy Fixes for Disk Cleanup Not Working Windows 10/8/7 - Qiling

 Step 2.
 Extend the Target Partition.

-Drag the partition panel rightward or leftward to add unallocated space into your current partition and click "Proceed" to confirm.
+To add unallocated space to your current partition, drag the partition panel rightward or leftward to combine the unallocated space with your current partition.
+Once you've made the desired adjustment, click "Proceed" to confirm the changes.

 choose another drive to allocate space